 This course presents the objectives contained in Modules I and II of the most current National EMS Education Standards for the Paramedic.
-This course stresses theory and procedures used by a comprehensive emergency medical system in advanced pre-hospital care of the emergency patient.
+This course stresses theory and procedures used by a comprehensive emergency medical system in advanced prehospital care of the emergency patient.
 Topics studied include role and responsibilities, medical legal issues, well-being of the paramedic, illness and injury prevention, ethics, medical terminology review, patient assessment, air-way management, venous access, medication administration, therapeutic communications, life span development, pathophysiology, management of shock and general pharmacology.
 A grade of 'B' or higher is required to pass this course.
 The lab portion is graded as a 'Pass/Fail'.
+Corequisite(s): EMS2664L

-EMS2664L Paramedic I (Hospital/Field Combined)
+EMS2664L Paramedic I (Hospital/Field Combined) 4 credit hours

-174 clock hours (70 ride time clock hours, 104 hospital time clock hours)

-This course presents the objectives contained in Modules I through VII of the most current National EMS Education Standards for the Paramedic.
+174 clock hours (70 ride time clock hours, 104 hospital time clock hours) This course presents the objectives contained in Modules I through VII of the most current National EMS Education Standards for the Paramedic.
 This course allows students to correlate all of the didactic background in the paramedic course with advanced patient care and offer the students opportunities to demonstrate competency in the skills learned.
 Students will be assigned to specific EMS Providers and hospitals to complete the required number of hours of field/clinical time.
 Students will perform various emergency medical modalities and procedures under direct supervision of paramedic preceptors, nurses, and physicians.
 Course is graded as 'Pass/Fail'.
+Corequisite(s): EMS2620C

-EMS2621C Paramedic II (Lecture/Lab Combined)
+EMS2621C Paramedic II (Lecture/Lab Combined) 11 credit hours